NikitaGahoi/noSQL-challenge/README.md

 # Use count_documents to display the number of documents in the result
 hygiene_score = establishments.count_documents(query)
 print("The number of establishments with hygiene score of 20 are", hygiene_score, "\n")

-# Display the first document in the results using pprint
-pprint("The first document of result is: ") pprint(establishments.find_one(query))
 ```

 2. Which establishments in London have a RatingValue greater than or equal to 4?